MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/adding-directories-to-the-new-project-dialog-box.md

 ---
-title: Adding Directories to the New Project Dialog Box | Microsoft Docs
+title: Adding Directories to the New Project Dialog Box
 description: Learn how to add directories to the New Project dialog box in Visual Studio, so that you can create new project types and display them for use as templates. ms.date: 11/04/2016 ms.topic: how-to
 helpviewer_keywords:
-- New Project dialog box, extending ms.assetid: 53b328f5-20bb-49a3-bf9e-1818f4fbdf50
+- New Project dialog box, extending
 author: maiak
 ms.author: maiak
 manager: jmartens
 ms.technology: vs-ide-sdk
-ms.workload:
-- vssdk
 ---
 # Add directories to the New Project dialog box